50 Things You Had No Idea You Could Do with Coca-Cola

 Some plants love the delicious taste of that caramel-colored soft drink Coca-Cola, like azaleas and bergenias.
 They like the light acidity of the drink in the soil.
 Here’s why the Coca-Cola logo is red.

 Clean milk stains from clothes

 It seems unusual that a dark cola could remove a milk stain but the claim exists.
 After letting the milk stain soak in Coca-Cola for around five minutes, just throw it in the wash.
 When you’re all done with that milk jug, repurpose that milk jug as a scoop or as a tool to collect stripped paint from furniture.
-Here are another 8 weird things that can remove stains.

 Just pour some Coca-Cola over your lenses, wipe dry and repeat with water to get rid of any sticky residue.
 Find out more great ways to extend the life of your eyeglasses.